LSZ2001/Audiovisual-causal-inference/README.md

 - **Bold** words are .m filenames.
 - *Italicized* words are .mat filenames or directory folder names.

-Before running any code, install BADS at:
+Before running any code, install BADS at the following link for model fitting:
   - Acerbi, L. & Ma, W. J. (2017).
 Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search.
-In Advances in Neural Information Processing Systems 30, pages 1834-1844. https://github.com/acerbilab/bads.
-It is used for model fitting.
+In Advances in Neural Information Processing Systems 30, pages 1834-1844. https://github.com/acerbilab/bads

 All code assumes that the current directory of Matlab is the main folder.